2019 Hillside Select®

 Drink now – 2 years

-1993 Mature color with a brick-red rim; oak toast, plums and nice earth/mineral notes in the nose.
-Refined, expansive fruit that has pleasing depth and finesse.
+1993 Mature color; plums and nice earth/mineral notes in the nose.
+Pleasing depth and finesse.

 1992 Amber at the edges of the glass.
 A smooth, seamless wine.
 Long finish.
 Showing bottle bouquet.

-1990 Beautiful color with flavors and aromas of tea, herbs, spice, blackberries, cedar and developing mushroom.
+1990 Beautiful old velvet color with flavors and aromas of tea, herbs, spice, cedar and mushroom.
 Mature and balanced with a silky texture and pleasing finish.

-1989 Complex, mature Cabernet aromas that lead to flavors of dried herb, black tea, and cedar.
-Soft tannins.
-Still sweet with nice length.
+1989 Complex, mature Cabernet aromas that lead to flavors of dried herb, black tea, rose petal, and cedar.
+Soft tannins, velvety mouthfeel, nice length.

 1988 Medium dark color, floral notes in the nose.
 Medium bodied, mature Cabernet flavors and moderate tannins.